 I’m simply trying to clue you into the “spirit of the laws” in this country—something that I believe you likely already understand and deep down already know.
 Perhaps this article has helped you put you finger on the intangible element that makes this country so unique and so great.
 We — whether we realize it or not —- respect the law.

 Why This is So Important

 This idea of virtue, first introduced by Montesquieu, is so important, because without it, the Constitution of the United States really has no power.
 And if the Constitution has no power, there truly is no saving the U.S. If the Constitution has no power, that means that the fallible humans in government are now the final court of review and there is nothing to control or curb their power.
-And this is why those on the left are pushing and manipulating our youth into thinking that law or rules or the idea of right or wrong is in itself, well, wrong (ironic, right?).
-This is the liberal agenda: slowly tear down the virtue of this country so that, eventually, there is no gasping at the thought of throwing out the Constitution.
+And this is why many are pushing and manipulating our youth into thinking that law or rules or the idea of right or wrong is in itself, well, wrong (ironic, right?).
+This is the current agenda: slowly tear down the virtue of this country so that, eventually, there is no gasping at the thought of throwing out the Constitution.
 Referring to the Constitution as an old and outdated document is just a manipulative way of saying that we should no longer respect it.
 It is no longer the supreme law of the land.

 The Liberty Belle